nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

-   2. Double-click the jar file.
+   2. Execute the jar file.
 Expected: Greeting message "Welcome to HDBuy!
 How may I help you today?".

 2. Shutdown and relaunch

    1. Input: exit.
 Expected: Terminating message "HDBuy Bye Bye!".

-   2. Re-launch the app by double-clicking the jar file.<br>
+   2. Re-launch the app by executing the jar file.<br>
        Expected: Greeting message.
 If there is a shortlist, text file 'shortlist.txt' will be seen in folder.

 <div style="page-break-after: always;"></div>